 With heavy hearts we announce the passing of our friend and co-worker Sam Caskey, on Saturday, November 5, 2016.

 Sam was born in North Carolina and began his professional career in South Carolina after college.
 Sam is a graduate of Enfield Academy in Whitakers, NC and of High Point University.
 He is the owner of SLC Flooring Associates, providing residential and commercial floor covering here in the midlands and throughout the southeast.
 He is a member of Windsor United Methodist Church, The United Methodist Men, Boy Scouts of America – Leader for Troop 388, and a certified responder for the Early Disaster Response Team for the United Methodist Volunteers in Missions.
 Each summer, Sam enjoys attending Salkehatchie Summer Service both on St. Helena Island and in Hampton, SC.
 There Sam is able to share his talents with others by repairing substandard housing for those less fortunate.
 When Sam is not working or volunteering, you can find him beside his bbq cooker, cooking up his famous Sammy’s BBQ.
-Sam values family and has been married for 34 year to his wife, Susan M. Caskey.
-Sam and Susan enjoy spending time with their two daughters, Emily P. Caskey and Beth C. Robinson married to Marshall R. Robinson and their , and three grand dogs, Ollie Bentley and Hampton.
-Their long time companion, a golden retriever Jake passed away.
+Sam values family and has been married for 34 years to his wife, Susan M. Caskey.
+Sam and Susan enjoy spending time with their two daughters, Emily P. Caskey and Beth C. Robinson married to Marshall R. Robinson and their, and three grand dogs, Ollie Bentley and Hampton.
+Their long-time companion, a golden retriever Jake passed away.

 Norma Jean Tays Receptionist